Carpenteri1/Carpenteri1/README.md

 <br/>

   - 💻 I’m currently working on ...
-Customer projects back on GitLab.
-Customer projects are in [xamarin](https://dotnet.microsoft.com/apps/xamarin).
+Customer projects back at devOps for [Prevas](https://www.prevas.se).
 Personal projects here on github have been on hold for a bit.
 Will soon TM post some new stuff here.
 - ✊ Last big projects ...
 Customer Projects at [Prevas](https://www.prevas.se)
 - 🎓 I’m currently learning ...
 [Angular](https://angular.io)